meschbach/local-k8s/README.md

 which will update them repository by editing the yaml.
 Mabye using Gitea?

 ## Known working configurations
+* Minikube - forwards ports
-* Rancher for Desktop on MacOS
+* Rancher for Desktop on MacOS -- Does not forward ports.